WorkWithAfridi/SelectCropCompressImage-Package/README.md

             <!-- Don't delete the meta-data below.
                  This is used by the Flutter tool to generate GeneratedPluginRegistrant.java --> line.
-2. (FOR iOS, no further configurations needed!)
+* (FOR iOS, no further configurations needed!)
-3. Create instance of the SelectCropCompressImage class and call the selectCropCompressImage function with the required parameters passed!
+* Create instance of the SelectCropCompressImage class and call the selectCropCompressImage function with the required parameters passed!
 And thats it!! :D

+### Required parameters

+* **imageSource**: the absolute source of an image.
+Gallery / Camera
+* **compressionAmount**: the amount of compression the image will go through before returning.

+### Optional parameters

+* **aspectRatioX**: the X axis AspectRatio for image cropping.
+Default is 1.
+* **aspectRatioY**: the Y axis AspectRatio for image cropping.
+Default is 1.

 ## Additional information